Petfood Essentials reimagined into an online short course launching November 3, 2020

-This new event offers an overview of two of the most essential areas of dry pet food: production and safety.
-Starting with ingredients, then moving to dry kibble processing to packaging and stages in between, top industry experts will help you understand the key steps and functions of each stage of product development and production – plus the all-important aspects of quality, safety and testing.
+This new short course, featuring six modules, offers learning on two of the most essential areas of dry pet food: production and safety.
+Starting with ingredient selection, then moving to dry kibble processing to packaging and stages in between, top industry experts will help you understand the key steps and functions of each stage of product development and production.

 1. Ingredient selection and sourcing

 Speaker: Serge Boutet, agrologist and animal nutrition expert, SB Nutrinnov Consultants

 - Based on defined claims, functionality, production and regulatory parameters, which ingredients/ingredient categories are you targeting?